Renewable energy cogeneration

 Anhydrous coconut oil

 The gap between factory gate and retail prices is a completely natural outcome of the value chain but the extent of the gap is interesting to say the least.
-The best illustration at present is that of virgin coconut oil where factory gate is often as low as $3,500 per ton while retail equivalent can be $30,000 and above.
+The best illustration at present is that of virgin coconut oil where factory gate is often $4,500 per ton FOB while retail equivalent can be $30,000 and above.
 There can always be a rational explanation for such wide discrepancies and free marketeirs would say that it will only attract new producers and the differential will fall.
-Coconut oil only sells at around $700 per ton as an average but $900 just now and virgin oil is not so much better at factory gate that such a wide gap is justified.
+Coconut oil only sells at around $900 just now and virgin oil is not so much better at factory gate that such a wide gap is justified.
 Fair Trade is favoured by many and although it represents an advance in improving returns to farmers, we do not regard it as very fair once all the margins are taken into account.
 It is time to consider equitable trade, going further than fair trade.

 Nestle and Starbucks and a group of multinationals also do not like Fair Trade, citing recent studies that show that farmers do not benefit very much from it.
 They prefer working with farmers in the course of strengthening supply chains.
 The approach is based on the sound principle that farmers need to be enjoying better conditions to have a long term interest in supplying produce.
 This approach requires use of extension to play a proactive role with farmers and for funding to be channelled to them through intermediaries.